Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 what works best for you, like everything else.

-Tip: If you are struggling to focus on all of your tulpa at once, perhaps try to only imagine small parts of them at a time, or imagine them more distant from you at ﬁrst so that their image is easier to take in.
+Tip: If you are struggling to focus on all of your tulpa at once, perhaps try to only imagine small parts of them at a time, or imagine them more distant from you at rst so that their image is easier to take in.

 #### Imposition